cedeber/concise-rust-book/src/ch01-06-collections.md

 ### Iterating over the Values in a Vector

-If we want to access each element in a vector in turn, we can iterate through all of the elements rather than use indices to access one at a time.
+If we want to access each element in a vector in turn, we can iterate through all the elements rather than use indices to access one at a time.

 We can also iterate over mutable references to each element in a mutable vector in order to make changes to all the elements.